puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

-To achieve this in a clean way that better blends the relay command between the SaaS and a local dev cluster, we add a `config` subcommand that has two further subcommands `use-context` and `list-context`.
+To achieve this in a clean way that better blends the relay command between the SaaS and a local dev cluster, we add a `config` subcommand that has two further subcommands `set` and `get`.

 If you create a dev cluster, it will install a `dev` context.
-You can switch to it using `relay config use-context dev`.
-If you want to switch back to production, you can use `relay config use-context relay.sh`.
+You can switch to it using `relay config set context dev`.
+If you want to switch back to production, you can use `relay config set context relay.sh`.

 To avoid complexity, the initial version of the `config` command will not allow any other additional contexts to be added.
 Although it will be possible to add